 Now that you’ve created a ton of great videos, it’s time to share them with your sales team!
-Only problem is, they’re going to have some questions for you.
+The only problem is, they’re going to have some questions for you.
 What video should I send?
 Where can I find them?
 What problem might this video help solve for the customer?

 Sure, there’s always the chance they’ll spend hours watching all of the videos and taking notes.
 But we’re guessing that’s not likely.
-Instead, you can make their lives easier (and make everyone else happy) by giving them a quick reference guide that 1) specifies what’s on your videos and 2) provides context about when and with whom to share them.
+Instead, you can make their lives easier (and make everyone else happy) by giving them a quick reference guide that specifies what’s in your videos and provides context about when and with whom to share them.

 A quick and easy way to do this is by creating a shared spreadsheet with links to each of your videos, along with the following details for each video: